 - The Black Woodpecker frequents certain trees in our forest to feed.

 - Our spring opening times afford the opportunity to see breeding Cranes, Divers and Merganser at close quarters lakeside.
 We can also check our owl, woodpecker and small bird nest boxes.

-- The huge numbers and diversity of foraging birds when the snow and ice retreats during April is a fantastic spectacle.
+- The huge numbers and diversity of foraging birds when the snow and ice retreats during April/May is a fantastic spectacle.